Zodomo/canto_name_service/audits/saucepoint.md

 ## Design Flaws

+N/A

 ## Bugs

 1) Should burn logic update the VRGDA pricing? (i.e. decrementing `tokenCounts[_length].current--;`)

 ## Footguns

-1) IIRC, `testFail*` in `CantoNameService.t.sol` can have mis-leading passes.
+1) IIRC, `testFail*` in `CantoNameService.t.sol` can have mis-leading test-pass.
 You should actually use `vm.expectRevert("<revert string>")` in your tests to guarantee that tests are reverting on a specific condition.

-2) I think you should move some of your `require` statements to `modifier` instead should improve readability & consistency.
-For example, defining & using a modifier like:
+&nbsp;

 ```
 modifier approvedOrOwner(address caller, uint256 tokenId) {